High Blood Pressure Life Insurance

 Here’s a quick guide to tell you about how high blood pressure affects life insurance and a few things we think you need to know.
 Some of the main questions that we get asked by our customers include to following.

 If you need more information about getting life cover with high blood pressure then give our team of experts a call on 0800 009 6559.

 How much does life insurance cost with high blood pressure?

 When you apply for life insurance with a medical condition, insurers will want to understand your circumstances before they offer cover.
-They will want to understand your health, blood pressure readings, any family history and details of further medical conditions such as diabetes.
-If you’re unable to provide these details, insurers will ask to contact your GP for your medical records.
+They will want to understand your health, blood pressure readings, any family history, and details of further medical conditions such as diabetes.
+If you’re unable to provide these details, insurers will ask you to contact your GP for your medical records.